Saints Isaac Jogues, Jean de Brébeuf, and Companions

 Jean de Brébeuf was a French Jesuit who came to Canada at the age of 32 and labored there for 24 years.
 He went back to France when the English captured Quebec in 1629 and expelled the Jesuits, but returned to his missions four years later.
 Although medicine men blamed the Jesuits for a smallpox epidemic among the Hurons, Jean remained with them.

-He composed catechisms and a dictionary in Huron, and saw 7,000 converted before his death.
-He was captured by the Iroquois and died after four hours of extreme torture at Sainte Marie, near Georgian Bay, Canada.
+He composed catechisms and a dictionary in Huron, and saw 7,000 converted before his death in 1649.
+Having been captured by the Iroquois at Sainte Marie, near Georgian Bay, Canada, Father Brébeuf died after four hours of extreme torture.

 Gabriel Lalemant had taken a fourth vow—to sacrifice his life for the Native Americans.
 He was horribly tortured to death along with Father Brébeuf.

-Father Charles Garnier was shot to death as he baptized children and catechumens during an Iroquois attack.
+Father Charles Garnier was shot to death in 1649 as he baptized children and catechumens during an Iroquois attack.

-Father Noel Chabanel was killed before he could answer his recall to France.
+Father Noel Chabanel also was killed in 1649, before he could answer his recall to France.
 He had found it exceedingly hard to adapt to mission life.
 He could not learn the language, and the food and life of the Indians revolted him, plus he suffered spiritual dryness during his whole stay in Canada.
-Yet he made a vow to remain until death in his mission.
+Yet he made a vow to remain in his mission until death.